-If it is your first time in Jamaica, and you’ve not yet had the chance to research some of the amazing things to do on the island, with this useful guide you’ll learn some things to do in Montego Bay and Negril.
+If it is your first time to the popular destination of Jamaica, and you’ve not yet had the chance to research some of the amazing things to do on the island, with this useful guide you’ll learn some things to do in Montego Bay and Negril.

 Jamaica is becoming more and more popular with backpackers and travelers who want to have more authentic experiences and escape their all-inclusive resorts.

-Best Things to do on Jamaica’s West Coast
+Best Things to do on the West Coast of Jamaica

 Before we get into this list of things to do on Jamaica’s west coast, note that the following activities listed are to give you a mixture of things to do in both Negril and Montego Bay.